svilenvul/example-chat-server/README.md

 ## Description

-This is an implementation of a Dummy Chat Server implemented which should serve as a sample project for a backend implementation following the principles of OOP and Clean Architecture.
+This is an implementation of a Dummy Chat Server which should serve as a sample project for a backend implementation following the principles of OOP and Clean Architecture.